SoftwareAG/c8y-docs/src/render/guides/web/angular/migrating.html.md

 ## Running an existing app with @c8y/cli

-As it can be observed in [this diff](https://bitbucket.org/m2m/cumulocity-ui-plugin-examples/branches/compare/next%0Dc5431a1#diff) the changes to include the new tooling to an existing project are quite concise.
+As observed in [this diff](https://bitbucket.org/m2m/cumulocity-ui-plugin-examples/branches/compare/next%0Dc5431a1#diff) the changes to include the new tooling to an existing project are quite concise.

 In [@c8y/cli](/guides/web/angular#cli) the entry point of an application can be a cumulocity.json application manifest or a plain javascript file.